[Show abstract][Hide abstract] ABSTRACT: A combined cutting and joining process of technical textiles should help to reduce the number of production

 [Show abstract][Hide abstract] ABSTRACT: Zinc-coated steel sheets have been joined with aluminum samples in an overlapping as well as in a butt-joint configuration.
-A bi-metal-wire composed from aluminum and steel was used as a filling metal in a series of welding experiment.
+A bi-metal-wire composed from aluminum and steel was used for additional welding experiments.
 An advantage of the laser-assisted bi-metal-wire welding is that the welding process is simplified since the primary joint between aluminium and steel exists already and laser welding occurs only between similar materials.
-FEM-simulations of the process were chosen to determine the proper dimensions with respect to the formability and thus possible debonding of the bi-metal-wire.
+FEM-simulations of the process were chosen to determine the ideal dimensions with respect to the formability of the bi-metal-wire.
+A prototype demonstrated the feasibility of the process.
+2011 Published by Elsevier Ltd.

 [Show abstract][Hide abstract] ABSTRACT: Zinc-coated steel sheets have been joined with aluminum samples in an overlapping as well as in a butt-joint configuration.
-A bi-metal-wire composed from aluminum and steel was used for additional welding experiments.
+A bi-metal-wire composed from aluminum and steel was used as a filling metal in a series of welding experiment.
 An advantage of the laser-assisted bi-metal-wire welding is that the welding process is simplified since the primary joint between aluminium and steel exists already and laser welding occurs only between similar materials.
-FEM-simulations of the process were chosen to determine the ideal dimensions with respect to the formability of the bi-metal-wire.
+FEM-simulations of the process were chosen to determine the proper dimensions with respect to the formability and thus possible debonding of the bi-metal-wire.

 [Show abstract][Hide abstract] ABSTRACT: In the current work, cup drawing experiments with laser assistance are presented where only selected areas of the work piece have been heated up.
 Since the strongest deformations occur at the outer circumference of the blank, only that area has been heated up by a defocused laser beam.
 Selective laser heating of the work pieces was performed by diode as well as Nd:YAG laser radiation.
 The forming load for the experiments was established by a small hydraulic press with a maximum drawing force of 630kN and a hydraulic die cushion.
 During the experiments, the drawing path and all relevant forces have been recorded.
 Experimental results clearly demonstrate that this combined laser forming process is enlarging the possibilities of conventional deep drawing.

 [Show abstract][Hide abstract] ABSTRACT: Lightweight materials like aluminium and magnesium alloys promise a high potential for weight reduction of automotive constructions.
 Unfortunately, the structure of these materials leads to the relatively low formability which can be enhanced by realization of the forming operation at elevated temperatures.
 This approach is commonly used in rolling and forming but still not widely used in a tube hydroforming.